Somoresh/multilabel-movie-genre-classifier/README.md

 **deployment\genre_types_encoded.json**
   shows the book genres.

+# Data Collection

+Data has been sourced from the official IMDB website listing.

+The process of scraping movie details, including titles, descriptions, and genres, has been executed utilizing the Selenium library.
+The corresponding code is available in the scraper/movie_details_scrapper.py directory.

+The data collection endeavor remains ongoing, and all gathered information is being stored in the data/imdv_movies.csv file.

+Update: The number of collected movies has now reached 25000, pending further processing and training.

 # Model Deployment
  The compressed model is deployed to HuggingFace Spaces Gradio App.
 I utilized the Gradio App to deploy the model.
  HuggingFace Spaces [Here](https://huggingface.co/spaces/Somoresh/movie-genre-classifier)